Pipeline outage causes U.S. gasoline supply crunch, panic buying

 The FBI has accused a shadowy criminal gang called DarkSide of the ransomware attack.
 DarkSide is believed to be based in Russia or Eastern Europe and avoids targeting computers that use languages from former Soviet republics, cyber experts say.

 Russia’s embassy in the United States rejected speculation that Moscow was behind the attack.
-President Joe Biden a day earlier said there was no evidence so far that Russia was responsible.
+Biden a day earlier said there was no evidence so far that Russia was responsible.

 A statement issued in DarkSide’s name on Monday said: “Our goal is to make money, and not creating problems for society.”